aws-samples/eks-workshop-v2/website/docs/observability/opensearch/access-opensearch.md

 }
 ```

----
-**Step 3:** Confirm that the OpenSearch dashboard is accessible

-View the OpenSearch server coordinates and credentials that we retrieved in Step 1.
+View the OpenSearch server coordinates and credentials that we retrieved earlier and confirm that the OpenSearch dashboard is accessible.

 ```bash
 $ printf "\nOpenSearch dashboard: https://%s/_dashboards/app/dashboards \nUserName: %q \nPassword: %q \n\n" \